ChoiSG/yabnet/README.md

 From setting up the server, freezing the agent, and distributing the agent to the target machine, yabnet aims to work out-of-the-box.
 That way, the red teamers could focus on more important stuffs, such as persistence.

+## Dear Blueteamers

+Yeah, you, who is stalking red teamers' repos (you should btw.
+Go make a script).
+I make all of my tools public because I believe that blue teamers learning is more important than my implants getting caught during competitions.
+As long as you are learning how to detect my tools, prevent them, and delete them, I'll be very happy.
+Please focus on learning, rather than winning competitions! (ofc win them as well)

 ## Disclaimer
 Yabnet is a proof of concept tool which was only created for educational purposes in classroom and cybersecurity related competitions.
 This tool is not created, nor is good enough for any real world usage.
 I do not condone use of this tool anything other than educational purposes.
 Using any of the files of yabnet in/against a system that you do not own is illegal, and you will get caught.